-Nursery will engage in Candle time every week to introduce Collective Worship to our youngest pupils.
+Nursery will engage in Candle time every week to introduce Collective Worship to our youngest pupils, from the Spring term.
 Reception will also have Candle time in class every week and from the summer term will join KS1 and KS2 for Collective Worship in the hall.